cortexrd/Knack-Toolkit-Library/README.md

 8)  In your app, locate the function ktl.userFilters.setCfg and set all required fields to match those in your Account object

+\*Note about browsers: since the localStorage is not shared across different browsers (and even the same browser in private or incognito mode), you should remember that it's normal that you won't see your filters when you change browsers.
+The Upload/Download feature then comes to the rescue, by allowing this transfer to occur.

 # Future Improvements